wjuang/poetry-wall/README.md

 Stretch Goals
 Add comments section to each show page
-Add logins and display usernames as authors of both posts and comments !!!>GOING TO TRY THESE FOR SURE<!!!
-Add text to speech function to read poem out loud?
+Add logins and display usernames as authors of both posts and comments Add text to speech function to read poem out loud
 Add audio recording in browser and playback so people can hear themselves and others reading back their poetry